|Name:||Gold Springs project|

 The updated resource estimate broken down by deposit (pit) is as follows:

 Pit Constrained - 0.25 g/t gold cutoff

 The inferred resource is in addition to the measured and indicated resource.
 Mineral resources that are not mineral reserves do not have demonstrated economic viability.
 Numbers have been rounded, which may lead to some numbers not adding up exactly.
 The resource estimate reflects gross metal content that is not adjusted for metallurgical recoveries.

 The Gold Springs Project covers approximately 7,847 hectares, comprised of federal lode claims, Utah State leases, and patented mining claims held through leases and purchases

 The district-scale property is a target-rich environment with four resource zones defined thus far – North Jumbo, South Jumbo, Grey Eagle and Thor.
-While all are open to expansion, the priority targets are to extend the North Jumbo and South Jumbo towards each other along a 5.5-kilometer Jumbo Trend.
+While all are open to expansion, the priority targets are to extend the North Jumbo and South Jumbo in their own surronding areas and towards each other along a 5.5-kilometer Jumbo Trend.

-The Company has identified an additional 17 targets based on +1 g/t gold (Au) outcropping samples, geologic and structural modeling, and geophysical results.
+The Company has identified 26 drill-targets based on +1 g/t gold (Au) outcropping samples, geologic and structural modeling, and geophysical results.
 Gold Springs is somewhat unique in that all of the known resources and targets are exposed on surface.
 With further exploration work, it is expected that additional targets will be developed under post-mineral cover.